Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Metallic threads which come in different thickness and cannot be split.

 Thicknesses #4, #8,#12,#16 and #32 all come in a large number of shades corresponding to those of blending filament.
 Since metallic threads are prone to unravel it is best to use a needle threader so that the end of the thread is disturbed less.
-Kreinick Braid - click to enlarge
+Kreinik Braid

 The diagram illustrates the best way to thread blending filament.
 For one strand leave a 5 centimetre ( 2inch) tail and for two strands fold the floss in half.
 Knot onto the needle as shown and then add the stranded cotton if using.